aganglada/pattern-replace-loader/README.md

 ### Multiple replacement:

-Also, you can pass an array of search-replace pairs this way:
+Also, you can pass an array of objects of search/replace pairs this way:

 In your `webpack.config.js`: